An Introduction to MongoDB — SitePoint

 An Overview of MongoDB Drivers

-For an application to communicate with the mongodb-server, you have to use a client-side library called a driver.
+For an application to communicate with the MongoDB server, you have to use a client-side library called a driver.
 The driver sits on top of the database server and lets you interact with the database using the driver API.
 MongoDB has official and third-party drivers for all popular languages and environments.

-In this tutorial, we’re going to look at our options for drivers for Node.js.
-Some drivers add lots of good features, like like schema support and validation of business logic, and you can choose the one that matches your style.
-The popular drivers for Node.js include the native MongoDB driver and Mongoose.
-I’ll briefly discuss their features here.
+The most popular drivers for Node.js include the native MongoDB driver and Mongoose.
+I’ll briefly discuss both of these here.

 MongoDB Node.js Driver

 This is the official MongoDB driver for Node.js.
-The driver can interact with the database using either promises or callbacks, and also supports the ES6 async/await functions.
-The example below demonstrates connecting the driver to the server:
+The driver can interact with the database using either callbacks, promises or

 const MongoClient = require('mongodb').MongoClient;